RenGroup/ibNN/README.md

 and

 >median(MSE<sub>thisRound</sub>) < 0.4.
+#### When the training failed
+When the training is done, the median MSE will be checked.
+If the median MSE is > 0.4, then the imputation is risky since the model might not learned the general regulation rules, and ibNN will stop.
+Usually this happens when the n_train is small.

 ## The outputs</br>
 The outputs of ibNN are consisted of: an imputation result file started with "imputed_", two weight matrix files start with "wih_" (weight matrix of input to hidden) and "who" (weight matrix of hidden to output), and one log file start with "log_".
 The messages printed to screen contains where to find these files.